 Credit: Freedom for Immigrants

 If you happened to pass through Dilley, Texas (about an hour south of San Antonio) you would have no clue that this center even exists.
 Driving down the road you’ll notice the men’s prison, and then soon after a massive assembly of stadium lights burning bright, facing down on a large compound of non-descript brown buildings, matching the red clay earth of Dilley.
 This center is the largest one in the country for women and children, with a capacity of 2400.
-To enter the center I was required to submit my documentation a full month before for clearance, and then pass through metal detectors and have my bag searched.
+To enter the center we were required to submit our documentation a full month before for clearance, and then pass through metal detectors and have our bags searched.
 No nail clippers, no hand sanitizer, no glass bottles, no aluminum, no crayons…

 In comparison to everything they have experienced thus far, these centers are a welcome respite, and many women expressed their gratitude for being well fed, and safe.
 There is a school for the children, a playground, a gym, and cafeteria.
 They are placed in shared living quarters with 6 bunk beds each.
 Bathrooms are in a trailer at one end of the centre.